kwabee/nodejs_w3schools/README.md

 #nodejs_w3schools

-You'll need to download all the Node modules for file.
+You'll need to download all the required NodeJS modules.

 In terminal..